How I work

 What happens

-• Stakeholder interviews with sponsors, managers, and target learners
+• Interview sponsors, managers, and learners

 What comes out